Factbox: EU response plans on migration crisis

 DEPORTATION

 Economic migrants whose claims for refugee status fail will be returned home more quickly.
 The EU is working with countries to ensure they take more people back.
-Juncker announced a shared EU list of seven "safe" states, notably the west Balkan states of Albania, Macedonia, Montenegro, Serbia, Bosnia and Kosovo, as well as Turkey.
-Their citizens are likely to face a "fast-track" deportation if they claim asylum in the EU.
+Juncker is expected to announce a shared EU list of "safe" states, notably the west Balkan states of Albania, Macedonia, Montenegro, Serbia, Bosnia and Kosovo, as well as Turkey.
+Their citizens will face a "fast-track" to deportation if they breach EU immigration rules.

 AID